For honest and ethical appraisals, rely on Stern & Dragoset Appraisal Group

-Honesty and Integrity: Stern & Dragoset Appraisal GroupWe consider our business as a profession.
+Appraising is a profession, and appraisers are professionals.
 The rigors of becoming a licensed appraiser have become more difficult than ever before.
-That's why it goes without question these days that real estate appraisal can definitely be considered a profession rather than a trade.
+So it goes without question these days that real estate appraisal can unquestionably be considered a profession rather than a trade.
 As with any profession we have a strict ethical code.

-Appraisers will regularly need to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
-Generally the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.
+In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Normally the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.

-Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - something else Stern & Dragoset Appraisal Group makes a part of their standard routine.
+Appraisers also have standards outside of boundaries of clients and others.
+For example, appraisers must store their work files for a minimum of five years - at Stern & Dragoset Appraisal Group you can rest assured that we abide by that rule.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to get you an accurate home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.

-As soon as you engage Stern & Dragoset Appraisal Group, we'll make sure you're getting the professional service you deserve along with the honesty and integrity we're known for.
+When you engage Stern & Dragoset Appraisal Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.